andres1898/post2/readme.txt

 6) run bayes.sh to get Bayesian recontruction
 7) run RF_and_plot.R to get the graph and comparations

-at the end you shoul have the figures of my post 2
+at the end you should have the figures of my post 2